AntonioFasano/BloomR/bloomr.md

 Usage
 -----
-    bbg.bulk.desc(con, tiks)
+    br.bulk.desc(con, tiks)

 Arguments
 ---------
 con
-:    the connection token returned from bbg.open() tiks
+:    the connection token returned from br.open() tiks
 :    character vector of the tickers queried for data

 Value
 -----
 A list of data frames, each representing the description of a security.
-For the format of data frames see the function `bbg.desc`.
+For the format of data frames see the function `br.desc`.

-bbg.sample
+br.sample
 ==========

 Description